Napoli 2-0 Liverpool: Deja vu! Adrian miracle save not enough to avoid Stadio San Paolo repeat for Reds | Goal.com

 The drama was saved for the final eight minutes, Robertson dangling a leg in the box to allow Callejon to tumble.

-Mertens did the rest, the Llorente, beaten by Liverpool in last year’s final, exacted some revenge with a last-gasp clincher.
-Disappointment for Klopp, for the 900-or-so travelling Kopites.
+Mertens did the rest, then Llorente, beaten by Liverpool in last year’s final, exacted some revenge with a last-gasp clincher following a rare Virgil van Dijk error.
+Disappointment for Klopp, for the 1000-or-so travelling Kopites, who did what they could too make themselves heard.